MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 az account set --subscription "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"

 # change the active subscription using a variable
-subscriptionId="$(az account list --query "[?isDefault].id" -o tsv)" az account set --subscription $subscriptionId
+subscriptionId="$(az account list --query "[?name=='my case sensitive subscription full name'].id" --output tsv)" az account set --subscription $subscriptionId
 ```

 If you change to a subscription that is in a different tenant, you will also be changing the active tenant.
 To learn how to add a new subscription to your Azure Active Directory tenant, see [Associate or add an Azure subscription to your Azure Active Directory tenant](/azure/active-directory/active-directory-how-subscriptions-associated-directory).

-If you received a "The subscription of ... doesn't exist...", see [Troubleshooting](#troubleshooting) for possible solutions.
+If you received a "The subscription of ... doesn't exist..." error, see [Troubleshooting](#troubleshooting) for possible solutions.

 ## Create Azure management groups